-The Company is also advancing inupadenant, a next-generation adenosine A{2A} receptor antagonist tailored to overcome the specific adenosine-mediated immunosuppression found in tumor microenvironment, into proof-of concept trials in several indications following encouraging single-agent activity in Phase 1.
+The Company is also advancing inupadenant, a next-generation adenosine $A{2A}$ receptor antagonist tailored to overcome the specific adenosine-mediated immunosuppression found in tumor microenvironment, into proof-of concept trials in several indications following encouraging single-agent activity in Phase 1.

-The Company continues to progress research programs focused on additional targets that complement its TIGIT and A{2A}R programs or address additional immunosuppressive pathways.
-In September 2021, the Company nominated a product candidate in the adenosine pathway for Investigational New Drug, or IND, enabling studies.
+The Company continues to progress research programs focused on additional targets that complement its TIGIT and $A{2A}R$ programs or address additional immunosuppressive pathways.
+This includes our candidate targeting a first-in-class mechanism in the adenosine pathway, which is under evaluation in Investigational New Drug, or IND, enabling studies.